 This recipe is a simple chicken curry done homestyle.
-I did this to make a truly approachable curry recipe.
+This is a truly approachable curry recipe.
 It’s still work – Indian cooking is not simple – but I made this on a Tuesday night in about an hour.

 The web is full of “simple” chicken curry recipes.
 Simple chicken curry recipes that have you shopping for spices you’ve never heard of.
 Toasting and grinding whole spices.
 Not so simple chicken curry.

-This recipe is a baseline really on which you can build variants.
-Want something dopiaza like, fry up some biggish chunks of onion before starting this recipe and toss them in with the green chilies.
-Jalfrezi”esque”, add some pre-cooked green pepper and don’t mince the green chilies so fine.
-Add some curry leaves if you can find them.
-Lots of possibilities.
+Want something dopiaza like?
+Fry up some biggish chunks of onion before starting this recipe and toss them in with the green chilies.

 - 1 Tbsp coriander powder